akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Remembering entities pertains to restarting entities after a rebalance or recovering from a crash.
 Enabling or disabling (the default) this feature drives the behavior of the restarts:

 * enabled: entities are restarted, even though no new messages are sent to them.
-This will also automatically disable @ref:[Passivation](#passivation).
+This will also disable @ref:[Automtic Passivation](#passivation).
 * disabled: entities are restarted, on demand when a new message arrives.

 Note that the state of the entities themselves will not be restored unless they have been made persistent, for example with @ref:[Event Sourcing](persistence.md).

-To make the list of entities in each `Shard` persistent (durable):

-1. set the `rememberEntities` flag to true in `ClusterShardingSettings` when starting a shard region (or its proxy) for a given `entity` type, or configure `akka.cluster.sharding.remember-entities = on`,
+To make the list of entities in each `Shard` persistent (durable) set the `rememberEntities` flag to true in `ClusterShardingSettings` when starting a shard region (or its proxy) for a given `entity` type or configure `akka.cluster.sharding.remember-entities = on`.
-1. make sure the it is possible to extract the ID of the sharded entity in the message.

 The performance cost of `rememberEntities` is rather high when starting/stopping entities and when shards are rebalanced.
 This cost increases with number of entities per shard, thus it is not